Scholarships for Continuing Students

 Steps in the Process

-- Submit the online application by the October 15 deadline.
+- Submit the online application by the October 1, 2025 deadline.
+Applications will open in early May.

 - Finalists will be selected for on-campus interviews with the Committee on Scholarships and Student Aid that will take place in early- to mid-November.
 Students who are studying abroad will be able to do their interviews over Zoom.